The world premieres of 16 American documentary films.

 As slavery came to an end with Abraham Lincoln's Emancipation Proclamation, a new system of involuntary servitude took its place with shocking force, brutalising, terrorising and ultimately circumscribing the lives of hundreds of thousands of African Americans well into the 20th century.

-The House I Live In and Ai Weiwei: Never Sorry
+Finding North and The House I Live In

 We're Not Broke